Top 10 Winter Energy-Saving Tips

 - Use your dishwasher at full capacity, and air dry dishes instead of using the dishwasher’s drying cycle.

 - Switch to ENERGY STAR qualified LED bulbs.
 The Lighting Facts label can help you compare brightness (lumens), light appearance (warm to cool) and operating costs.

 - Set refrigerator temperature between 37° and 40°F, and your freezer at 0°F.

 - Unplug old refrigerators in garages or basements that might be used as storage, but are inefficient and not fully utilized.
-Better yet, have your old refrigerator or freezer picked up for proper recycling and earn a cash incentive.
+Free refrigerator recycling may be available in some areas.

 - Unplug appliances and electronics when not in use.
 Plug home electronics, such as TVs, DVD players and computers into power strips and turn off the power strips when the equipment is not in use.

 - Improve your home’s heating and cooling systems by cleaning or replacing furnace filters and scheduling routine system maintenance to help air flow through the system more efficiently.